Bill13579/pyprog/README.md

 # Compatibility

-PyProg is compatible with both Python 3 and Python 2.
+PyProg is compatible with both Python 3 and Python 2, and will also work on Qt Console.

 # Getting Started